Shop Collagen

 What’s the best collagen for skin?
 Type I collagen is by far the most abundant type of collagen found in the human body.
 It’s made up of eosinophilic fibers that form the skin (dermis), contributing to its desirable stretchy and elastic qualities.

-Try our Multi Collagen Protein, which provides type 1 collagen plus nine other collagen types, including a proprietary clinically studied fermented eggshell membrane collagen that helps to reduce the appearance of crow’s feet after four weeks of use and to support healthy skin.
+Ancient Nutrition's Multi Collagen Protein, which provides type 1 collagen plus nine other collagen types, including a proprietary clinically studied fermented eggshell membrane collagen that helps to reduce the appearance of crow’s feet after four weeks of use and supports healthy skin.

 How quickly will collagen work?
-As mentioned, Multi Collagen Protein can help to make crow’s feet less visible and improve their appearance after four weeks of use, and to improve skin tone after eight weeks of use.
+As mentioned, Multi Collagen Protein can help to make crow’s feet less visible and improve their appearance after four weeks of use — it also claims to improve skin tone after eight weeks of use.

-Ancient Nutrition's makes two collagen formulas geared specifically towards skin health:
+In addition, Ancient Nutrition makes two collagen formulas geared specifically towards skin health:

 While some sunlight is beneficial for our health, considering it helps us produce essential vitamin D, the majority of negative effects to our skin is due to too much sun exposure.
 UVA and UVB rays emitted by the sun, as well as by tanning beds, cause changes to our skin cells that can result in unwanted wrinkles and discoloration.